PNardman/laravel-issue-6796/README.md

 2. Enable two-factor authentication.
 3. Log out.
 4. Log in with your credentials.
 5. You should see a blank screen with a message indicating that the customized pipeline is used.
+The application dies.
-   *This is expected behavior and works correctly when the request is served normally.*
+   *This is expected behavior and works correctly when the request is served normally.* I added this so you can immediately see that custom behavior gets skipped on octane.
 ---

 ### ⚡ Setup the App with Octane (Using Laravel Sail)